Today I will share with you the 30 Best Christmas Books of All Time.

 The real meaning of Christmas is not just for everyone to be able to Take this opportunity to party, go shopping, and eat a big meal is all about being grateful, caring for others, and paying attention to the weak.

-Here are The 30 Best Christmas Books of All Time, each of which will help you gain a deeper Christmas experience.
+Here are The 30 famous Christmas books, each of which will help you gain a deeper Christmas experience.

 Christmas is a traditional festival in the World.
 Old people in red hats, reindeer, bells, and gifts stuffed into socks make people feel warm and happy.
 Watching "Love Actually" at Christmas has also become a romantic tradition.

-Below I will recommend the 30 best classic and most popular and well-known Christmas books of all time for your reference.
+Below I will recommend the 30 best classic and most popular and top-selling Christmas books for your reference.

 1. A Christmas Carol - Dickens

 Dickens is known as "the man who invented Christmas".
 What we now call "Merry Christmas" became popular after the book was published (1843).
 Dickens tells an easy-to-understand fable about the "discovery of conscience" of an old miser who hates Christmas.

 "A Christmas Carol" makes people realize that Christmas is not an objective question of eating goose or turkey, but a subjective question of reflecting on how people—since they are all created by God—should love each other.

 A Christmas Carol is a book that popularized the idea of a "generously shared" Christmas, profoundly changing the status and value of modern Christmas in British society.

 Rich but mean Scrooge is visited by three Christmas elves on Christmas Eve.
 Under the leadership of the elf, he saw his poor but happy past, the happy present when his clerks couldn't afford gifts and the lonely future of his aging self.
 He realized that Shibina was happier.